alturismo/xteve_vpn/README.md

 xteve
 xteve, in docker with ovpn

-docker runs in host mode
+docker runs in bridge mode
 access xteve webui ip:34400/web/

 mounts to use as sample